Nooberieno/DnD-Homebrew/content/spells/hymn-of-combustion.md

 ---

-With the incendiary Hymn of Combustion, you channel destructive energy into a target within range.
-The target bursts into flames, taking fire damage equal to your spellcasting modifier.
-Additionally, any creature within 5 feet of the target must succeed on a Dexterity saving throw or take half of the initial damage.
+You channel destructive energy into a target within range.
+The target needs to make a Constitution saving throw.
+The target takes 6d10 fire damage on a failed save, or half as much on a successful one.